tanseda/serverless-orders/system-architecture.md

 ```

 ### Next steps
 1. In the current design, the Lambda functions retrieve data from DynamoDB each time.
 Since the data we store will not change frequently, I would consider caching the frequent queries to improve the performance.
-To achieve that Amazon DynamoDB Accelerator (DAX) can be integrated to the system.
+Amazon DynamoDB Accelerator (DAX) can be integrated into the system for caching frequent queries.

 2. If the API clients are geographically dispersed, edge-optimized or regional API endpoints can be integrated.
-Edge-optimized API endpoints comes with its own CloudFront distribution managed by AWS under the hood.
+Edge-optimized API endpoint comes with its CloudFront distribution managed by AWS under the hood.
-Regional API endpoints would give the option to manage own CloudFront distribution.
+Regional API endpoint would give the option to manage CloudFront distribution.

-3. The current endpoints don't support pagination, it can be implemented.
+3. The current endpoints don't support pagination; it can be implemented.